Bad Dudes Vs. DragonNinja

-also known simply as either Bad Dudes (on the American NES port) or (in Japan and Europe), is a side-scrolling cooperative beat 'em up developed and released by Data East as an arcade video game in 1988.
+also known simply as either Bad Dudes (on the American NES port) or (in Japan and Europe), is a 1988 beat 'em up video game developed and published by Data East for arcades.
 It was ported to computer and game console home systems.

 In Bad Dudes, the players are tasked with rescuing "President Ronnie" from ninja kidnappers.
 The game was a commercial success, becoming one of America's top five highest-grossing games in 1988.
 The arcade version received generally positive reviews from critics, while the home conversions received also a positive critical reception.
 It has since become widely known for its general premise and introductory cutscene.

 Plot

 The game is set in Washington, D.C., United States, where President Ronnie (based on 40th President Ronald Reagan) has been abducted by the evil Dragon Ninja.
 The game begins with the following introduction: "Rampant ninja related crimes these days ...
 Whitehouse is not the exception".
 A Secret Service agent speaks to the titular "Bad Dudes", a tough and heroic duo of street-smart brawlers named Blade and Striker: "President Ronnie has been kidnapped by the ninjas.
 Are you a bad enough dude to rescue Ronnie?"